Virginia Health Departments sending COVID-19 booster reminders

 “This really is about increasing the efficacy.
 Having vaccines that are most effective in preventing the spread of COVID-19,” said Popovich.

-Meanwhile, health districts all across the area are now sending text messages and making phone calls to remind people when their are eligible for a COVID-19 booster.
+Meanwhile, health districts all across the area are now sending text messages and making phone calls to remind people when they are eligible for a COVID-19 booster.

 Richmond - Henrico Health Districts started reminding people a few weeks ago as part of the pilot program.
 They’re seeing some success with the reminders.